 - 1. A minimum grade-point average of B or better (3.0), or demonstration of aptitude for both quantitative and qualitative coursework - 2.
 Applicable leadership or managerial experience - 3.
-School of Graduate Studies English language proficiency minimums of: - TOEFL: A minimum TOEFL IBT (internet-based test) score of 80 - IELTS (academic): A minimum band score of 6.5 - Duolingo: A minimum score of 105 - PTE: A minimum scores of 53
+School of Graduate Studies English language proficiency minimums of:

+- TOEFL: A minimum TOEFL iBT (internet-based test) score of 80 - IELTS Academic: A minimum band score of 6.5 - Duolingo English Test: A minimum score of 105 - PTE: A minimum score of 53